-As of December 31, 2011, we have two interest rate swap agreements with a notional amount of \$275.0 million that are measured at fair value on a recurring basis.
-The fair values of the interest rate swap agreements are based on the estimated amounts we would receive or pay to terminate the contracts at the reporting date and are determined using interest rate pricing models and observable inputs.
-The fair value of our swaps at December 31, 2011 was a liability of \$3.9 million and is included in "accounts payable and accrued expenses" on our consolidated balance sheet.
-The change in valuation on our interest rate swaps was \$3.9 million for the year ended December 31, 2011 and is included in "accountlated other comprehensive loss".
+The fair values of the interest rate swap agreements are based on the estimated amounts we would receive or pay to terminate the contracts at the reporting date and are determined using interest rate pricing models and interest rate related observable inputs.
+The fair value of our swaps at December 31, 2012 and 2011, was a liability of \$12.4 million, and \$3.9 million, respectively, and are included in "accounts payable and accrued expenses" on our consolidated balance sheet.
+The changes in valuation on our interest rate swaps were \$8.4 million and \$3.9 million (including \$4.1 million and \$0.3 million, respectively, reclassified from other comprehensive loss to earnings) for 2012 and 2011, and are included in "accumulated other comprehensive loss".
 A summary of our financial liabilities that are measured at fair value on a recurring basis, by level within the fair value hierarchy is as follows: